Black kite: Food and foraging

 Black kites are most often seen gliding and soaring on thermals as they search for food.
 Their flight is buoyant and the bird glides effortlessly, changing directions easily.
 They will swoop down with their legs lowered to snatch small live prey, fish, household refuse and carrion, for which behaviour they are known in British military slang as the shite-hawk.
 They are opportunist hunters and have been known to take birds, bats, and rodents.
 They are attracted to smoke and fires, where they seek escaping prey.
-Kites are also known to spread fires by picking and dropping burning twigs so as to flush prey, leading to them being known in some circles as "firehawks".
+Kites are also known to spread wildfires in northern Australia by picking up and dropping burning twigs so as to flush prey, leading to them being known in some circles as "firehawks".

 The Indian populations are well adapted to living in cities and are found in densely populated areas.
 Large numbers may be seen soaring in thermals over cities.
 In some places, they will readily swoop and snatch food held by humans.
-In Delhi, where Black Kites breed within the cities, religious offerings of meat to the Kites are common among those who practice Islam.
-The meat is thrown into the air and the Kites dive-bomb for the meat.
-Humans who are in the vicinity may suffer serious injury due to the sharp claws and talons of the Kites.
-The reinforcement between human proximity and being fed have decreased the Kite's fear of humans.
+The meat is thrown into the air and the kites dive-bomb for the meat.
+Humans who are in the vicinity may suffer serious injury due to the sharp talons of the kites.
+The reinforcement between human proximity and being fed have decreased the kite's fear of humans.
 Black kites in Spain prey on nestling waterfowl especially during summer to feed their young.
 Predation of nests of other pairs of black kites has also been noted.
 Kites have also been seen to tear and carry away the nests of baya weavers in an attempt to obtain eggs or chicks.

 Flocking and roosting

 In winter, kites form large communal roosts.
 Flocks may fly about before settling at the roost.
-When migrating, the black kite has a greater propensity to form large flocks than other migratory raptors, particularly prior to making a crossing across water.
+When migrating, the black kite has a greater propensity to form large flocks than other migratory raptors, particularly prior to making a crossing over water.
 In India, the subspecies govinda shows large seasonal fluctuations with the highest numbers seen from July to October, after the monsoons, and it has been suggested that they make local movements in response to high rainfall.